Cymphonique Miller

 Cymphonique Miller (born August 1, 1996), known professionally by her mononym Cymphonique, is an American singer and actress.
 She is the daughter of Master P and is the younger sister of Romeo Miller (a.k.a.
 Romeo).
-She is known in the acting world for her leading role as Kacey Simon on the Nickelodeon sitcom How to Rock, as well as her voice role as Krystal in the Nickelodeon version of Winx Club.
+She is known for her leading role as Kacey Simon on the Nickelodeon sitcom How to Rock, as well as her voice role as Krystal in the Nickelodeon version of Winx Club.

 Career

 Early career and guest appearances

 Miller has performed on several national tours and in theme parks across the United States.
 She has also toured with Raven-Symoné, Ashley Tisdale, Demi Lovato, JoJo, Wonder Girls, and College Boyys.

 She was a finalist in Radio Disney's Next Big Thing but came in second place to Jasmine.
 Her songs "Butterflies", "Lil Miss Swagger" and "Daddy I'm A Rockstar" received airplay on Radio Disney.
 The music video for "Lil Miss Swagger," released when she was 12 years old, received more than 11 million YouTube views.
 Miller has guest-starred on Big Time Rush, True Jackson, VP, The Troop and Just Jordan.